rtlabs-com/p-net/doc/linuxtiming.rst

 Use USE_SCHED_FIFO option
 -------------------------
-Select the FIFO linux kernel scheduling option.
+Select the FIFO Linux kernel scheduling option.
 This is done by passing ``-DUSE_SCHED_FIFO=ON`` command line argument to cmake.